 Hitler’s hate started because he believed that a Jewish professor was responsible for him being denied entry into art school.
 He went on to brainwash German citizens into believing that the Jews — and other so-called inferior people — were the cause of their problems.
 His hate was so intense and insane that he even convinced people to exterminate MILLIONS of human beings.

 Do not ever allow a hateful message or the bad behavior of one person (or a few) to convince you to hate an entire group of people.
 Think for yourself.
-Hate has never lead to anything good, but love always has.
+Hate has never led to anything good, but love always has.

 Prejudice is of no value or use to intelligent and good-hearted people.

 U2’s song “One” says it all.
 I don’t know whether this song was written with the issue of prejudice in mind, but it certainly seems that way to me.
+Please let me know if this MP3 goes dead here.